NannyML/nannyml/docs/guides/chunking_your_data.rst

     >>> md.ground_truth_column_name = 'work_home_actual'

 Time-based chunking
 ~~~~~~~~~~~~~~~~~~~

 Time-based chunking is simply creating chunks based on time intervals.
 One chunk can contain all the observations
-from single hour, day, week, month etc. In most cases such chunks will vary in length.
-Specify ``chunk_period`` argument
+from a single hour, day, week, month etc. In most cases such chunks will vary in length.
+Specify ``chunk_period``
-to get required split.
+argument to get appropriate split.
 See the example below that chunks data quarterly:

 .. code-block:: python